 - Additional features: Pressure reducer, faucet timer, mist sprayers

-- Comes with a faucet timer for easy use
+- Comes with a programmable faucet timer that automates watering

-Get the Orbit hanging basket drip irrigation system on Amazon or at Lowe’s.
+Get the Orbit hose-end drip irrigation system at Amazon or Lowe’s.

 - Filter: None

-Get the Orbit micro watering drip irrigation system on Orbit Online.
+Get the Orbit micro watering drip irrigation system at Amazon, Lowe’s, or Orbit.

 While some folks run multiple drip systems, an easier approach for an extensive garden may be to expand the system you already have.
-The drip expansion kit from Rain Bird has all the fittings, nozzles, and tubing you’ll need to run extra sections of drip irrigation across your property.
+This Rain Bird drip irrigation kit has all the fittings, nozzles, and drip-irrigation tubing you’ll need to run extra sections of drip irrigation across your property.
 It includes 40 pressure-compensating, self-piercing emitters and features a clever installation and removal tool that makes putting emitters and fittings into the lines much easier.

 Just keep in mind that this is an expansion and repair kit; it doesn’t come with any faucet connectors or valves.
 It’s meant for making additions or fixes to your established system, not installing a brand-new one.